 Jitter is a network traffic problem that, in VoIP communication, causes voice distortion, loss of call quality, and missing or jumbled words.
-Jitter is caused by voice data packets not arriving at their intended destination with a proper timing due to network interference and congestion.
+Jitter is caused by voice data packets not arriving at their intended destination with proper timing due to network interference and congestion.
 VoIP codecs can and do arrange out-of-order data packets.
 But with enough delay, the codec will just not wait for the delayed packet.

 A measurement of the average time, in milliseconds, it takes a (voice) data packet to travel over a network from the sender to the recipient.
 High latency (over 300 milliseconds) results in degradation of call quality due to noise, disturbances, and echo.
 Latency under 150 milliseconds is barely perceptible.
 Regardless, VoIP calls are ideally operated with a latency of under 50 milliseconds.
 Latency is caused by different network-related factors which, in most cases, are controlled by your ISP and not by Telebroad.

 Still, if you are experiencing noise and static we can advise you on some tests and adjustments on your network and firewall settings that may solve the problem.
-With the mobile version of the TeleConsole it is also possible to switch networks or change codec settings as explained here.
+With the mobile version of the TeleConsole, you may be able to improve the call quality by switching between your data and cellular networks.
+See more details for the Android or iOS versions .
 You should also try to avoid running your primary Telebroad's VoIP communication over WiFi.

 Local Number Portability refers to the option provided to a customer of a land, VoIP, or mobile telephone number to re-assigned his number, as-is, to another carrier.
 LNP promotes healthy competition since it gives the customer the incentive to move to a better carrier without fear of losing the telephone number recognized with his business.
 See this article and this one about advice and support provided by Telebroad when you port your numbers.